-Users who interact with your dashboard tend to read from the top left to the bottom right.
+Users interacting with your dashboard tend to read from the top left to the bottom right.
 So, the core metric should always be in the top left.
-Positioning, along with larger sizing, is the best way to distinguish a core metric from others.
+Positioning and larger sizing are the best ways to distinguish a core metric from others.

 You don't need to leave other priorities by the wayside, but all your users should have one dedicated thing they are working toward.
 A good way to present the data is as follows: